lakejs/lake/README.md

 ### Development

-First, you need to clone the repository and install all necessary dependencies.
-Then, start a composite server that contains an HTTP service and real-time bundling.
+To build Lake or change source code, you need to download the repository and start a development server that contains an HTTP service and real-time bundling.

 ``` bash
 # clone the repository